aemodular/GRAINS/README.md

 __Grains BufferShuffler__
 The audio-in of GRAINS is used to fill an audio-buffer.
 Parts of the audio in this buffer can be looped, sliced, reversed and slowed down, giving various 8bit LoFi effects.

+__Grains EnvelopeFollower__
+Tries to mimic the dynamics on audio-in as CV via the audio-out port.
+This can be used as a kind of envelope to drive a Filter and/or VCA for instance.